-Join David Gassner for an in-depth discussion in this video Modifying an existing code snippet, part of Flash Professional CS5: Code Snippets and Templates in Depth.
+Join David Gassner for an in-depth discussion in this video Modifying an existing code snippet, part of Flash Professional CS5: Code Snippets and Templates.

 There are times when you might want to modify the code snippets that are included with Flash Professional CS5.
 For example, if you frequently use a particular code snippet, but find yourself always making the same changes to it.
 For this demonstration, I'll use a beginning file from the Ch05_CustomizingSnippets folder under Exercise Files named LogoWithKeyboardEvents.fla.
 This is the same presentation I've used in a previous video in this series, that's designed to allow me to apply keyboard events to this biker object.